 A di/dt sensor detects changes in magnetic field caused by ac current.
-Figure 35 shows the principle of a di/dt current sensor.
+Figure 27 shows the principle of a di/dt current sensor.

-Figure 35.
+Figure 27.
 Principle of a di/dt Current Sensor

 The flux density of a magnetic field induced by a current is directly proportional to the magnitude of the current.
-The changes in the magnetic flux density passing through a conductor loop generate an electromotive force (EMF) between the two ends of the loop.
-The EMF is a voltage signal, which is proportional to the di/dt of the current.
+Changes in the magnetic flux density passing through a conductor loop generate an electromotive force (EMF) between the two ends of the loop.
+The EMF is a voltage signal that is proportional to the di/dt of the current.
 The voltage output from the di/dt current sensor is determined by the mutual inductance between the current-carrying conductor and the di/dt sensor.
-The current signal needs to be recovered from the di/dt signal before it can be used.
+The current signal must be recovered from the di/dt signal before it can be used.
 An integrator is therefore necessary to restore the signal to its original form.
-The ADE7753 has a built-in digital integrator to recover the current signal from the di/dt sensor.
-The digital integrator on Channel 1 is switched off by default when the ADE7753 is powered up.
+The ADE7763 has a built-in digital integrator to recover the current signal from the di/dt sensor.
+The digital integrator on Channel 1 is switched off by default when the ADE7763 is powered up.
 Setting the MSB of CH1OS register turns on the integrator.
-Figure 36 to Figure 39 show the magnitude and phase response of the digital integrator.
+Figure 28, Figure 29, Figure 30, and Figure 31 show the magnitude and phase response of the digital integrator.